 Configure log forwarders

-Access Gateway supports log forwarders such as Graylog.
+Access Gateway supports log forwarders (for example, Graylog).

 Available since Access Gateway version 2020.04.4